“The best light-as-air chocolate mousse made with simple ingredients! So rich and creamy, you won’t believe how easy it is to make!”

 11. Mix until stiff peaks form when the beaters are lifted.

-12. Once the chocolate mixture has cooled down to about 74 F. carefully fold in the whipped cream.
-Spoon chocolate mixture into serving dishes.
-Cover and place in the fridge for at least 4 hours.
+12. Once the chocolate mixture has cooled down to about 74°F, carefully fold in the whipped cream.
+Spoon the chocolate mixture into serving dishes.
+Cover and refrigerate for at least 4 hours.
 Overnight for the firmest set.

 easy chocolate mousse